OceanOC/Oculus-Troubleshooter/README.md

 #  Oculus Troubleshooter &emsp; &emsp; &emsp; &emsp; &emsp; ![alt text](https://github.com/OceanOC/Quest-Troubleshooter/blob/main/icon.ico "Icon")

-Makes finding Oculus files easy and allows to change some settings
+Makes finding Oculus files easy and allows to change some settings This is the C# and the future version that will be updated

 ## Why do I need this?